 Book marketing is necessary to sell books.
 Paid traffic through Facebook or Google is one way, buying book reviews like we sell is necessary, buying backlinks is powerful, but a lessor known marketing tool for authors is buying Expired Domains.

 Expired domains have value, but not just because they exist.
-The real value of expired domains is found in certain characteristics, like the domain name’s relationship to your business.
+The real value of expired domains is found in certain characteristics, like the domain name’s relationship to your book.
 Choosing an expired domain is more complex than it appears on the surface.
-This is a guide to assessing and extracting the value of an expired domain through a careful selection process.
+This is a guide for authors to assess and extract the value of an expired domain through a careful selection process.

 In the world of domain names, there are two main categories.
 One category is the new domain that someone creates and hasn’t been owned by anyone else.
 The second category is the aged, dropped or expired domain in which someone has owned the domain name before and is no longer using it.